d9pouces/df_websockets/README.md

 Testing signals
 ---------------

-The signal framework requires a working Redis and a worker process.
+In production, the signal framework requires a working Redis and worker processes.
 However, if you only want to check if a signal has been called in unitary tests, you can use :class:`df_websockets.utils.SignalQueue`.
 Both server-side and client-side signals are kept into memory:

 * `df_websockets.testing.SignalQueue.ws_signals`,